Kinetic evolution and correlation of fluctuations in an expanding quark gluon plasma: Results

-The spatial anisotropic structure of the system formed in HICRE can be understood with the help of Fourier analysis in terms of its various coefficients.
+The spatial anisotropic structure of the system formed in RHIC-E can be understood with the help of Fourier analysis in terms of its various coefficients.
 Work on the space-time evolution of the angular power spectrum for more realistic initial condition for the hydrodynamical solution derived from Glauber Monte-Carlo techniques is under progress~\cite{sarwar}.

-In Figs.~\ref{fig2} - \ref{fig4} the evolutions of the spatial anisotropy with different initial geometry i.e. triangular, quadrangular and pentagonal for $n=3,4$ and $5$ respectively have been depicted.
-It is observed that the spatial anisotropies dissipate fast.
-The propagation of these anisotropies are primarily dictated by the velocity of sound in the QGP background.
+In Figs.~\ref{fig2} - \ref{fig4} the evolutions of the spatial anisotropic perturbations with different initial geometry like triangular, quadrangular and pentagonal for $n=3,4$ and $5$ respectively have been depicted.
+We would like to see how these anisotropies dissipate.
+The perturbations introduce pressure gradient in the system.
+The magnitude of the perturbation gets reduced by the force arising due to pressure imbalance.
+It is observed that the spatial anisotropies of such perturbations dissipate fast.
+The propagation of these anisotropic perturbations are affected primarily by the velocity of sound in the QGP background as well as by the velocity of the fluctuation appearing in $\Psi$ as $\vec{x}-\vec{p}(t-t_0)/p_0$, and hence, on the thermal mass of the degrees of freedom that constitute the perturbation.
+The splitting of the peaks are resulted from the expanding background with different magnitude of velocities due to different pressure gradient imposed by the initial geometry of the fluctuation.
 The propagating waves for the perturbation take shape analogous to water waves created on the calm surface if perturbed initially with similar geometric shape.
-Theoretical analysis of the angular power spectrum of the anisotropies will shed light on the signatures of the early stage of the evolving matter.
+Theoretical analysis of the angular power spectrum of the anisotropies arising from such perturbations in the evolving stage will shed light on possibility of selecting out the signatures of the early stage of the evolving matter.

+In Fig.~\ref{fig4a} we display an initial perturbation (introduced at $r=0$) with smaller angular dimension implemented through a hendecagonal ($n=11$) geometric shape to check whether such perturbations survive the evolution (upper panel).
+The fate of the perturbation after space-time evolution is depicted in the lower panel of Fig.~\ref{fig4a}.
+We observe that the perturbations of small angular size dissipate substantially.
+In fact, the perturbation with size corresponding to $n=5$ and $n=11$ look similar at a time 4 fm/c after the initial time.
+We introduce the initial perturbation at distance 2.5 fm away from the origin along the positive $x$-axis (upper panel, Fig.~\ref{fig6a}).
+It is clear from the results displayed in Fig.~\ref{fig6a} (lower panel) that the perturbation moving outward (away from the centre) has suffered less dissipation compared to the one propagating inward and hence has a better chance to carry detectable signature.

+An elliptic perturbation is imparted near the boundary (Fig.~\ref{fig7a}, upper panel), 3 fm away from the centre along the (positive) $x$-axis.
+The fate of the perturbation after 2 fm/c and 4 fm/c are shown in the middle and lower panels of Fig~\ref{fig7a} respectively.
+It is interesting to note that the perturbation propagating away from the center dissipates less and the one moving toward the centre of the background QGP decay fast.
+Therefore, if any perturbation is created near the boundary the possibility of getting it detected is more.